Tecla/FarmProjection/README.md

 ### Code of Ethics

-If you don't already know how to behave like a well-adjusted adult, and need a code of conduct or code of ethics to scratch that itch (beyond the contributions rules listed [above](#contributing)), then we urge you to adhere to the code of ethics provided by the [SQLite project](https://sqlite.org/codeofethics.html).
+If you don't already know how to behave like a well-adjusted adult, and need a code of conduct or code of ethics to tell you what to do or not do (beyond the contributions rules listed [above](#contributing)), then we urge you to adhere to the code of ethics provided by the [SQLite project](https://sqlite.org/codeofethics.html).